 Patients who have obstructive hypertrophic cardiomyopathy with low resting gradients and latent obstruction may have limiting symptoms similar to patients with more severe resting gradients.
 In a series of 749 patients undergoing septal myectomy, 249 had minimal gradients at rest but severe outflow tract obstruction with provocation testing.
 Symptom relief and survival in these patients was similar to that of patients with severe resting outflow obstruction undergoing myectomy.
 The authors suggest that septal myectomy may be recommended to patients who have severe outflow obstruction only on provocative testing because survival and symptom relief are excellent, suggesting that dynamic obstruction is the major hemodynamic problem and not diastolic dysfunction.[17]

-In a retrospective study (1998-2010) that evaluated data from the Nationwide Inpatient Sample regarding the results of ventricular septal myectomy in patients iwth HCM with refractory LVOT obstruction, Panaich et al found an overall mortality of 5.9%; there was an association between age and severity of comorbidities with higher rates of complications and mortality.[27]
+In a retrospective study (1998-2010) that evaluated data from the Nationwide Inpatient Sample regarding the results of ventricular septal myectomy in patients with hypertrophic cardiomyopathy (HCM) with refractory LV outflow tract (OT) obstruction, Panaich et al found an overall mortality of 5.9%; there was an association between age and severity of comorbidities with higher rates of complications and mortality.[18]

 In a prospective observational study (1991-2012) that evaluated the long-term outcomes (8.3 ± 6.1 y) of myectomy combined with anterior mitral leaflet extension in severely symptomatic patients with HCM, Vriesendorp et al reported no operative mortality, with symptomatic relief similar to the general population.[19]
 Cumulative survival rates at 1 year were 98%; 5 years, 92%; 10 years, 86%; and 15 years, 83%.[19]

-In a more recent systematic review and meta-analysis of 10 studies comprising 1824 patients for evaluating the efficacy and short- and long-term mortality of surgical myectomy (n = 1019) compared with alcohol septal ablation (n = 805}, Singh et al found no significant difference in symptomatic relief between the two procedures, and outocomes were similar for sudden cardiac death and short- and long-term mortality.[29]
+In a systematic review and meta-analysis of 10 studies comprising 1824 patients for evaluating the efficacy and short- and long-term mortality of surgical myectomy (n = 1019) compared with alcohol septal ablation (n = 805}, Singh et al found no significant difference in symptomatic relief between the two procedures, and outcomes were similar for sudden cardiac death and short- and long-term mortality.[20]
+However, in a more recent study by Cui et al that assessed the long-term mortality of 3859 patients with obstructive HCM who underwent either alcohol septal ablation (n = 585) or septal myectomy (n = 3274), there was an association between alcohol septal ablation and long-term all-cause mortality relative to surgical myectomy, and its impact on survival was independent of other known factors.[21]
+The investigators suggest that the impact may be influenced by unmeasured confounding patient features.

 Mitral valve replacement is reserved for patients with severe mitral regurgitation due to systolic anterior movement of the mitral valve, particularly when mitral regurgitation (large regurgitant fraction) is associated with the development of congestive heart failure or severe pulmonary hypertension.

 Pacemaker implantation has been a proposed treatment for patients with hypertrophic cardiomyopathy (HCM).
-Studies have shown that pacing the right ventricular RV apex to maintain atrioventricular synchrony results in a decrease of the left ventricular outflow tract (LVOT) gradient, with symptomatic and quality-of-life improvements.[22, 23] A Cochrane review suggested that the benefits of pacing are based on physiologic measures and lacks clinically relevant end-points.[30]
+Studies have shown that pacing the right ventricular (RV) apex to maintain atrioventricular synchrony results in a decrease of the left ventricular outflow tract (LVOT) gradient, with symptomatic and quality-of-life improvements.[22, 1] A Cochrane review suggested that the benefits of pacing are based on physiologic measures and lacks clinically relevant end-points.[23]

 Transvenous catheter ablation of the septal region has been performed using selective arterial ethanol infusion to destroy myocardial tissue.[24]
 The procedure involves infusing 96% ethanol down the first septal branch of the left anterior descending artery and inducing a therapeutic infarction of the proximal interventricular septal myocardium.